nicgen/checkpoint-trainer/README.md

 # good luck with your revisions
 ```

+Notes:
-Note: some exercices have a placeholder to avoid errors, please erase them.
+- some exercices have a placeholder to avoid errors, please erase them.
+- `PrintRune` is already integrated

 ## Participate

-Please, if you find some errors or a better way to handle some exercises, please fork it and submit a pull request.
+If you find some errors or a better way to handle some exercises, please fork-it and submit a pull request.

 ## Attribution

 Thanks to RAFTANDJANI DJIHADI aka Rafta for the idea and part of the code.
 All the exercises proposed are attributed to [01Edu](https://github.com/01-edu/public).